 Since inception, the Company has primarily funded its operations with proceeds from sale of convertible preferred units and convertible preferred stock and a credit facility with Silicon Valley Bank ("SVB").
-From inception through December 31, 2017, the Company has raised an aggregate of \$111.2 million, of which \$109.2 million was from the issuance of convertible preferred units and convertible preferred stock and \$2.0 million was from the Company's credit facility.
-The Company has incurred recurring losses and negative cash flows from operations since inception, including net losses of \$16.2 million and \$25.0 million for the years ended December 31, 2016 and 2017, respectively, and negative cash flows from operating activities of \$15.1 million and \$21.7 million for the years ended December 31, 2016 and 2017, respectively.
-As of December 31, 2017, the Company had an accumulated deficit of \$57.5 million.
+From inception through March 31, 2018, the Company has raised an aggregate of \$111.2 million, of which \$109.2 million was from the issuance of convertible preferred units and convertible preferred stock and \$2.0 million was from the Company's credit facility.
+The Company has incurred recurring losses and negative cash flows from operations since inception, including net losses of \$16.2 million, \$25.0 million and \$8.9 million for the years ended December 31, 2016 and 2017 and three months ended March 31, 2018, respectively, and negative cash flows from operating activities of \$15.1 million, \$21.7 million and \$9.9 million for the years ended December 31, 2016 and 2017 and three months ended March 31, 2018, respectively.
+As of March 31, 2018, the Company had an accumulated deficit of \$66.4 million.